Benjamin-Italiaander/Benjamin-Italiaander/README.md

 ### Post-Quantum Cryptography

-With the rise of quantum computing and increasingly powerful AI systems, we’re entering a phase where rethinking security is not optional — it’s an opportunity.
+With the rise of quantum computing and increasingly powerful AI systems, we’re entering a phase where rethinking security is not optional,it’s an opportunity.

+The “Quantum Threat Timeline Report 2023,” authored by Dr. Michele Mosca and Dr. Marco Piani, did provide a comprehensive analysis of the timeline for when quantum computing could potentially break current cryptographic systems.
+This report, based on a survey of 37 leading experts in quantum computing from academia and industry, aims to offer an educated perspective on the proximity of the quantum threat by examining expert opinions on various aspects of quantum computing development.
+You can find the image [here](https://postquantum.com/post-quantum/q-day-crqc-predictions/#expert-opinion).
+However this report is from 2023 so this prooves the are in the post quantum era is right here righ now.

 I’m currently exploring practical implementations of post-quantum (PQ) cryptography, focusing on real-world usability rather than theory alone.